Murder-accused remanded without plea in High Court at Rotorua

-Jason Wiremu Poihipi, the man accused of the murder of Lynace Parakuka, has appeared in the High Court at Rotorua for a third time.
+A man accused of the murder of Lynace Parakuka has appeared in the High Court at Rotorua for a third time.

 Crown lawyer Amanda Gordon said the lawyers had been waiting for the post-mortem report on Parakuka and that had been received just this week.